 Our Personal Fires

-Talk about spiritual warfare.
 When we go through a trial by fire, the impurities of our character are brought to light for a reason.
-God knows we want to grow, and He’s doing what it takes to make that happen.
 We may be praying for God to change someone else, but meanwhile God is working in that person to change us.
 All along, it could be a test of our faith.

 When I talked to my husband after that revelation, when I told him I was struggling and didn’t know why, we both hugged and apologized.
-The siutation changed completely.
-And I have never felt more in love with him.
-The love and respect only grows and grows with every passing day.
+The situation changed completely.

 Tests of our faith are not punishments; they are tests of our faith.
 We can find inspiration in Job 23:10: But he knows the way that I take; when He has tested me, I shall come forth as gold.